 Stove Top Soup Cook time: 45 min

-Slow cooker time: 4 hrs on high or 8 hrs on low
+Slow cooker time: 8 hrs on low

 1 fully-cooked rotisserie chicken carcass with some skin/meat left on the bones (any excess fat removed and discarded)*

 2 cups low-sodium chicken broth (optional)

 3 large carrots, peeled and sliced

 1/2 red or orange bell pepper, cored, seeded and diced (optional)

 1 cup thick-sliced (or quartered) white mushrooms (optional)